jpreston-alt/README-generator/README.md

 ## Description
-Generate a README based off of user input.
+Generates a README based on user input

 ## Table of Contents
 * [Technologies](#technologies)